 OPA Mental Health Law Reform Proposals

-This Proposal was Updated March 26
+This Proposal was Updated July 23, 2025

 MENTAL HEALTH LAW REFORM

-Advocate mental health law changes to members of the Ontario Legislature so that your loved ones receive the mental health care they deserve!
 Earlier access to treatment for illnesses such as psychosis provides a better prognosis for the future.

-1. Permit Treatment Pending Appeal
+1. Permit Treatment Pending Appeal.

 2. Remove past response to treatment from Form 3 Box B Involuntary Admission Criteria.